system76/docs/_articles/desktop-environment.md

 ## KDE

-The KDE Plasma desktop environment is a familiar working environment.
+The KDE Plasma desktop environment is a familiar working environment and looks similar to windows.
+It is highly customizable and looks great.
+It is more heavy on system resources than other desktop environments, and isn't recommended for

 ![KDE](/images/desktop-environment/KDE.png)